William Thomas Jennings: Political career

 A social reformer, he worked hard to represent men and women of the labouring classes and to improve their conditions.
 He was called to a seat in the New Zealand Legislative Council on 15 October 1892 as a representative of labour, and was known for his common sense, ability and courtesy.
 He also worked with the secretary of the New Zealand Tailoresses' Union to improve working conditions for women in that industry.
 He resigned from the Legislative Council on 23 October 1902, three years into his second term.

 He stood for the Liberal Party and won the Egmont electorate in the 1902 general election, and held it to 1908.
 In 1908 he won the Taumarunui electorate but was defeated in 1911 general election.
 He won the electorate back in 1914, but on 14 May 1915 the election was declared void.
 He regained the electorate in the subsequent 1915 by-election and held it to 1919.
 In 1919 he won the Waitomo electorate but was defeated in 1922 general election.

+Personal life

 His death in Wellington on 6 February 1923 was reported in The Argus (Melbourne).
+According to court documents, he died in Wellington but resided in New Plymouth as a widower with 3 surviving sons and 1 daughter.
+His wife Dora Mary Jennings (née Brannigan) of Tasmania, passed away 2 years prior aged 60, mother of his 6 children.
+According to their obituaries they had 2 sons killed during world war 1.